-- FS.14 [3] defines test laboratory accreditation requirements and the process of performing the Audit and accreditation. - FS.47 defines the methodology to be followed by accredited test laboratories to conduct the Network Product and Evidence Evaluation. - SCASes of the 3GPP (e.g. the generic SCAS for any network equipment TS 33.117 [2]) contain test specifications the NESAS Security Test Laboratory must be capable of performing.
-All current SCASes can be found at the NESAS Web Site. - 3GPP TR 33.916 [1] describes the methodology to create and maintain SCASes.
+- FS.47 defines the methodology to be followed by accredited test laboratories to conduct the Network Product and Evidence Evaluation. - FS.50 [8] provides guidance to SDOs on how to create and maintain SCASes that ought to be adopted by NESAS. - SCASes from 3GPP (e.g. the generic SCAS for any network equipment 3GPP TS 33.117 [2]) and other SDOs contain test specifications the NESAS Security Test Laboratory shall be capable of performing.
+All current SCASes can be found at the NESAS Web Site [13], in the list of adopted Security Assurance Specifications [14]. - 3GPP TR 33.926 [1] describes the threat model that was chosen to define security requirements and test cases in 3GPP SCASes.

-3.6 Assessment of Vendor Development and Product Lifecycle Processes
+3.6.
+Assessment of Vendor Development and Product Lifecycle Processes